leanprover-community/blog/posts/cmi-class-field-theory-workshop.md

 Often, number theorists and Lean experts in a team worked together, helping each other perform the translation from English to Lean.

 Each team worked on formalizing a project from an ever-growing list.
-Many projects involved conquering `sorry`s about group cohomology where they appeared in the skeleton code (prepared by Richard, along with a detailed blueprint for the proof of local class field theory), others involved stating and proving theorems we needed from number theory, and still others were about designing new classes with an "API" and implementing them in Lean.
+Many projects involved conquering `sorry`s about group cohomology where they appeared in the skeleton code (prepared by Richard, along with a detailed blueprint for local class field theory), others involved stating and proving theorems we needed from number theory, and still others were about designing new classes with an "API" and implementing them in Lean.
 The projects were (usually) structured so that they could be completed largely independently of each other, so much of the formalization could be done in parallel.

 # Recollections